rails/rails/guides/source/association_basics.md

 After reading this guide, you will know:

-* Declare associations between Active Record models.
+* How to declare associations between Active Record models.
-* Understand the various types of Active Record associations.
+* How to understand the various types of Active Record associations.
-* Use the methods added to your models by creating associations.
+* How to use the methods added to your models by creating associations.

 --------------------------------------------------------------------------------